david-deboer/covid_binned_data/README.md

 Updated daily after Johns Hopkins updates.

-Uses Basemap from Matplotlib to locate longitude and latitude into shapefiles for counties.
+Uses Basemap from Matplotlib to locate longitude and latitude into shapefiles for counties and Congressional districts.
-Congressional districts will follow when tested.

-Unbinned data are assigned to "State, Unassigned"
+Unbinned data are assigned to "State FIP-0000"

 Numbers are US Census Bureau FIP.
     State are two digit numbers